craigshoemaker/microsoft-docs-edit-launcher/README.md

 > **NOTE** Workflows only works if you have access to the destination repository.

-When you click attempt to edit an article:
+When you attempt to edit an article:

 1. GitHub's page editor is opened
 1. The commit description is pre-populated with the article author's GitHub username